 Step 2: Deploy the MariaDB Galera cluster with LDAP authentication enabled

 To test that the cluster uses OpenLDAP as the authentication method, run a deployment with the LDAP authentication enabled.
-To simplify the process, this guide uses the Bitnami MariaDB Galera Helm chart from the TAC demo repository.
+To simplify the process, this guide uses the Bitnami MariaDB Galera Helm chart from the VMware Application Catalog(TM) demo repository.
 You can also use the MariaDB Galera Helm chart community version.
 Follow the steps below:

-Add the TAC Helm repository and search for the MariaDB Galera Helm chart as shown below:
+Add the VMware Application Catalog(TM) Helm repository and search for the MariaDB Galera Helm chart as shown below:

 Once you get the MariaDB Galera chart, edit the values.yaml file to enable LDAP authentication for your MariaDB Galera deployment as follows: